bfetler/lending_club/README.md

 Time series ARIMA analysis (autoregression integrated moving average) was done of monthly loan count for 2013 and 2014, which shows an almost linear increase over time.  *ARIMA(1, 1, 0)* seems to best model the data without overfitting, as suggested by ACF with multiple decaying components, PACF with one component, and a good predicted fit.
 Plots are in **time_series_plots/** and script output is written to **time_series_output.txt**.

 #### *pca_decomp.py* &amp; *pca_decomp_full.py*
-Exploration of variable dependency and collinearity was done using *Primary Component Analysis (PCA)* on both the loan data subset and full data set.
+Exploration of variable dependency and collinearity was done using *Primary Component Analysis (PCA)* on both the loan data subset (pca_decomp) and full data set (pca_decomp_full).
 In the subset, it was found that including more than seven variables had little additional effect.
 Only three PCA variables were needed to account for 70% of the explained variance ratio in both the subset and full dataset.

 PCA plots are given in **pca_explore_plots/** and **pca_full_plots/**, showing variable plots of the first two PCA components, the explained variance ratio of subsequent PCA components, and data in the PCA component space.

 #### *linear_cross_validation.py*
 Exploration of k-fold (10-fold) data sampling on linear regression fit.
 Metrics *mae* and *r-squared* across folds show variation of ~0.4%, while *mse* shows 0.8% variation.
 All are within expected ranges for data sampled.
 Output is given in **linear_cross_validation.txt**.

+#### *naive_bayes_kfold.py*
+Prediction of low (< 12%) or high (> 12%) interest rate from as many as eleven independent variables was performed using *Gaussian Naive Bayes* modeling and *k-fold* (4-fold) cross validation from *Scikit-learn*, scored using the number of incorrect predictions.
+Initial variable sets gave a baseline estimate of score.
+Random optimization using *pseudo monte carlo* gave the best score, with 11% of predicted points incorrect using only five variables.
+Adding more variables increased the incorrect prediction rate.
+Text output is given in **naive_bayes_kfold.txt** and plots in **naive_bayes_kfold_plots/**.

+Preliminary exploration of *Gaussian Naive Bayes* is given in **naive_bayes.py** and **naive_bayes_plots/**.